Wanwan-Wang/310-Individual/README.md

 ```

 ## How to run the code
-run server first at the meantime run client
+First, set up the libraries, and open the folder.

+Second, click on the socket_server.py and run it.

+Third, while the Terminal shows the chatbot is ready,
+you can enter "python chatbox.py" in command line or anaconda
+to open GUI of chatbox.

 ## Some features
-1. the system can clean all punctuations in the sentence and convert sentence to lower case
+1. The system can clean all punctuations in the sentence and convert sentence to lower case

-2. the system can remove suffixes (e.g.playing and play) and
+2. The system can remove suffixes (e.g.playing and play) and
 convert all the words back to root form (e.g. apples and apple)

-3. the system can clean all the words with not much meaning in the sentence (e.g. 'a', 'is')
+3. The system can clean all the words with not much meaning in the sentence (e.g. 'a', 'is')

 4. The system can perform sentiment analysis （e.g. good and bad)

-5. a simple GUI so that the user is typing into a nicer interface and can view a recent history of the conversation
+5. A simple GUI so that the user is typing into a nicer interface and can view a recent history of the conversation

-6. new topics about basketball is added to improve the conversation of agent
+6. New topics about basketball is added to improve the conversation of agent

-7. a feature enables agent to give at least 5 different reasonable responses when the user enters something beyond the two topics
+7. A feature enables agent to give at least 5 different reasonable responses when the user enters something beyond the two topics

-8. a feature enables the system to handle spelling mistakes of the words to improve the fluency of conversation
+8. A feature enables the system to handle spelling mistakes of the words to improve the fluency of conversation

+9. A feature to use Google Static Maps API to embeds images into conversation (new)

+10. A feature to use Google Geocoding API to convert urban addresses and display them in a meaningful way in your program (new)
 ## Sample output
 ```bash
 Input:what is chemistry??